ai/size-limit/README.md

     ```sh
     $ npm run size

-      Package size: 177 B with all dependencies, minified and gzipped
+      Package size: 177 B with all dependencies, minified and brotlied
     ```

 4. If your project size starts to look bloated, run `--why` for analysis: